Primary Supervisor: Dr Carmel Mevorach, School of Psychology

 Secondary supervisor: Dr Dietmar Heinke

-PhD project title: Brain mechanisms underlying atypical attention in the broader Autism and Schizophrenia phenotype
+PhD project title: Brain mechanisms underlying atypical attention in the broader Autism and Schizophrenia phenotypes

 University of Registration: University of Birmingham

-The proposed research will apply converging operations including, individual differences, computational modelling, brain stimulation and fMRI recordings as well as their combination in the same study (Mevorach et al., 2010) to provide a functional brain mechanistic framework for understanding attention atypicalitites in ASD and SSD.
+The proposed research will apply converging operations including, brain stimulation and fMRI, individual differences, computational modelling, as well as their combination in the same study (Mevorach et al., 2010) to provide a functional brain mechanistic framework for understanding attention atypicalitites in ASD and SSD.
 This work may also pave the way for future intervention targets in the syndromes both from a behaviour and neuroscience perspectives.